 Beijing has more than 600km of Great Wall, found mainly in the mountains north and northeast of the city.
 Much of Beijing’s Great Wall dates back to the Ming Dynasty (1368-1644), but there are remnants of much older wall to be found, too.

-Ming Dynasty-era Great Wall is what you’ll see at Gubeikou.
+You'll see Ming Dynasty-era Great Wall at Gubeikou.
 Parts of the wall here lie inside a park area, and have had light restoration work.
 The majority of the Gubeikou Great Wall is in unrestored condition.

 As you hike, your guide will provide information about what you’re seeing, and answer any questions you have.